codeofzen/codeofzen-learning-udacity-agentic-ai-course-4-project-solution/Solution.md

 -   Error Handling: As noted above, a production-ready solution would need to have robust error handling (transactions or compensating actions) and a clear escalation process to human-experts (e.g. sales backoffice team)

 In general, while agents are definitely a very powerful tool, especially if they are using LLMs to implement complex steps in the process, getting them production-ready is challenging and require proper planning.

+I need to apologize for the lengthy code.
+This is obviously a learning projects so that are several switches and helpers for debugging and testing the system.
+I left them in the code to be able to re-run the project and continue on the optional objectives.